 And healthy, too.

-Which, when you look at the ingredient list on the back of the bags of the store-bought kind, you’ll quickly realize how many filers and nonsense are included.
-Some are ones I can’t even pronounce.
-No bueno.
+Which, when you look at the ingredient list on the back of the bags of the store-bought kind, you’ll quickly realize how many fillers and nonsense are included.
+Some are even ones I can’t pronounce.
+No thank you.

-But, this stuff is super easy to make, super hearty, and making it is the perfect distraction from social media.
+But this stuff is super easy to make, extremely hearty, and making it is the perfect distraction from social media.
 Want to try it out?